 Weather can play a big part in not wanting to go for a walk

-Rain: Some dogs just don’t like going out in bad weather.
-If this is the case then maybe consider buying your dog a nice outdoor waterproof jacket to keep them warm
+Rain: Some dogs don’t like going out in bad weather.
+If this is the case, then maybe consider buying your dog a nice outdoor waterproof jacket to keep them warm

-Snow – Not all dogs like the snow and if this is the case I would recommend a nice warm coat (as above) but you may also want to consider dog booties as this will provide protection to the dog’s feet from ice and rock salt on the roads
+Snow – Not all dogs like the snow, and if this is the case, I would recommend a nice warm coat (as above), but you may also want to consider dog booties as this will protect the dog’s feet from ice and rock salt on the roads

-Summer – It is important to remember that dogs get jot and cannot cool in the same way that we do.
-Therefore it is vital t take an early or late walk when it is cooler
+Summer – It is important to remember that dogs get jot and cannot cool in the same way we do.
+Therefore it is vital to take an early or late walk when it is cooler

 Are your walks with the dog boring – jazz them up

 Your dog may be refusing to go out as the walks are boring.
-This is particularly the case if you do the same old route day in day out and Peggy has become bored with seeing and selling the same thing
+This is particularly the case if you do the same old route day in and day out, and Peggy has become bored with seeing and selling the same thing

-Try mixing up where you go for a walk take a different route to the park.
+Try mixing up where you go for a walk and take a different route to the park.
 Go to a new park in the neighbourhood.
-Go for a sieve at weekends to new and unfamiliar areas like a new forest the beach Another option is etc.
+Go for a sieve at weekends to new and unfamiliar areas like a new forest or the beach.
+Another option is etc.

-Another option is to go for a training walk and stop randomly to do some training, use street furniture such as weaving gin and out of bollards,
+Another option is to go for a training walk and stop randomly to do some training, use street furniture such as weaving in and out of bollards,

-One of the reasons they have stopped waking could be tey are under the weather.
-Check your dog for any injuries and keep an eye in their overall behaviour indoors.
-If they seem more lifeless than normal or have gone of their food then you may wish to talk with your vet
+One of the reasons they have stopped waking could be they are under the weather.
+Check your dog for any injuries and keep an eye on its overall behaviour indoors.
+If they seem more lifeless than usual or have gone off their food, then you may wish to talk with your vet

 However, there are some things you can do to help build their confidence and make walks a positive and fun experience again